VaalaCat/frp-panel/docs/en/quick-start.md

 # Quick Start

-## Important Pre-Start Reading
+## Before You Begin

 `frp-panel` consists of three modules:

-1. `master`: The central control module, responsible for distributing configuration files and controlling all other modules
+1. `master`: the central control module, responsible for distributing configuration files and managing all other modules
-2. `server`: Corresponds to `frps`, responsible for providing traffic entry points
+2. `server`: corresponds to `frps`, responsible for providing traffic entry points
-3. `client`: Corresponds to `frpc`, can expose local services to an entry point on the `server`
+3. `client`: corresponds to `frpc`, which exposes local services to a specific entry point on the `server`

-> When deploying `master`, it will start a default `default server` for `client` connections.
-Therefore, `master` generally doesn't exist independently, but you can choose not to use it
+> When you deploy the `master`, it will automatically start a default “default server” for clients to connect to.
+Therefore, the `master` is normally not used on its own, though you can choose to disable this feature.

-When deploying, we typically start with the `master`.
-The `server` and `client` managed by the `master` require automatically generated content from the successfully deployed `master` control page.
+In a typical deployment, we start with the `master`.
+When deploying `server` and `client` instances managed by the `master`, you will need the information automatically generated in the `master`’s web console after it has been successfully deployed.

-For `frp-panel`, we **recommend deploying all components using `docker`** and **using `host` network mode**, unless you need remote terminal control of remote machines, in which case install the service on the client machine.
+For `frp-panel`, **we recommend deploying all components via Docker** and **using the `host` network mode**, unless you need remote terminal access to the target machine, in which case you may install the services directly on the host.

+## Download Instructions

+frp-panel supports deployment via Docker or direct execution.
+To deploy directly, download the release files here: [release](https://github.com/VaalaCat/frp-panel/releases)

+Note: There are two binary versions—one is client-only, and the other is a full-featured executable.
+We recommend using the full-featured executable.

+The client-only version can only execute the `client` command (no client parameters required) and its filename includes the “client” identifier.

+After starting, the default example can be accessed at `http://IP:9000`

+The first registered user is the administrator by default.
+Registration of additional users is disabled by default.
+To enable it, add the parameter `APP_ENABLE_REGISTER=true` in the Master’s startup command or configuration file.

+> If you have questions about the configuration during deployment, please refer to the [Configuration Guide](./all-configs.md)
+> We recommend keeping this page open for reference.

 ## Architecture Diagram